Quasilyte/STAP/README.md

 but not in all aspects. <br>

 <h3>Features</h3>
-* inlinable right into the lisp code (full Emacs integration)
+* inlining right into the lisp code (full Emacs integration)
 * utilities like stack rollbacks after multiple evaluations

 <h3>Examples</h3>